I will never forget the kryptonite-flare irradiating from the bedroom down the stairwell casting green shadows on each and every step.

 There is loads of free decorating advice everywhere, or as many well-meaning sources like to call it “inspiration”.
 But how do you tell the good from the bad?

-I used to think I wasn’t qualified to give decorating advice, despite the fact I had a constant flow of ideas and I am pretty sure I was born with a decorating super-gene.
-I felt like I had to have a degree or a certification.
+I used to think I was NOT qualified to give decorating advice, despite the fact I had a constant flow of ideas and superpower for turning the art of decorating into a science.
+But I felt like I had to have a degree or a certification.
 Why would anyone want my advice?
-So, instead I just started sharing what I was doing in my own home.
+So, instead, I just started sharing what I was doing in my own home.
 Soon after, family, friends, and you all started asking for my advice anyway.

 That’s because good advice isn’t really about the advisor, as much as it is about the advisee.
 Good advice can come from anywhere, but there are some traits that separate the good from the bad.